Devils pull out shootout win at Ottawa

 New Jersey struck first on the power play.
 At 8:23 of the opening period, Damon Severson was credited with his sixth goal of the season as his shot from the point clanked off the post and was inadvertently knocked in from behind by Hogberg.
 It was just the second power-play goal in seven games for the Devils.

 The Senators, though, tied it on a pretty power-play goal of their own with 1:18 left in the first period.
-Drake Batherson put a shot on net that Tkachuk brilliantly redirected through his legs and across the crease to Tyler Ennis, who buried it for his 12th.
+Batherson put a shot on net that Tkachuk brilliantly redirected through his legs and across the crease to Tyler Ennis, who buried it for his 12th goal of the season.
 New Jersey regained the lead 4:28 into the second period, moments after Tkachuk and Devils star P.K.
 Subban dropped the gloves.
 Kevin Rooney's wraparound got parts of Hogberg, but not enough for the Ottawa netminder to keep it from crossing the goal line.
-It was Rooney's second goal of the campaign.
+It was Rooney's second goal of the season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)